BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/11_3_Empowering_Bitcoin_with_Scripts.md

 #### Understand HTLCs

 HTLCs are quite complex, and you may not entirely understand them from just this overview.
 Rusty Russell's [overview](https://rusty.ozlabs.org/?p=462) of them has more and there's even more in his [Deployable Lightning](https://github.com/ElementsProject/lightning/blob/master/doc/deployable-lightning.pdf) paper.
+But don't worry if some of the intricacies still escape you, particularly the interrelations of the two scripts.

-For the purposes of this tutorial, two things are important for HTLCs:
+For the purposes of this tutorial, there are two important lessons for HTLCs:

    * Understand that a very complex structure like an HTLC can be created with Bitcoin Script.
    * Analyze how to run each of the HTLC scripts.

-It's worth your time running each of the HTLC scripts through each of its permutations, one stack item at a time.
+It's worth your time running each of the two HTLC scripts through each of its permutations, one stack item at a time.

 ### Summary: Empowering Bitcoin with Scripts